aleen42/PersonalWiki/projectManagement/integration/integration.md

                 - there are **funds(儲備)** available
                 - there is a strong **will** to make it succeed
         - categorizing(分類) information technology projects.
+            - focus on addressing:
                 - a problem
                 - an opportunity
                 - a directive(指令)
+            - focus on time
+                - how long it takes
+                - when it's needed
+            - focus on the priority
         - performing net present value or other financial analysis.
         - using a weighted scoring model